outl1ne/nova-sortable/README.md

 ## Sorting on ManyToMany relationships

-Sorting on BelongsToMany and MorphsMany relationships is available, but requires special steps.
+Sorting on BelongsToMany and MorphToMany relationships is available, but requires special steps.

 See the documentation here: [Sorting ManyToMany relationships (w/ pivot table)](docs/sorting/many-to-many.md).